jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 * The coaching staff and the techniques they use
 * The facility
 * The group dynamics are altered by the other children that are not on your team
-* Litterally the bed they wake up in and the food they eat for breakfast
+* Literally the bed they wake up in and the food they eat for breakfast

 All of this new stimuli might be enough to overwhelm to forget their fear or the complete change of environment might just be different enough the ques don't get triggered in quite the same way.
 Either way it's a huge advantage I have here at camp to overcome unwanted behavioral routines.

-You can use similar approaches by tweaking variables in the atheletes enviroment.
+You can use similar approaches by tweaking variables in the athlete's environment.

 * You could go to a camp or you could go to a friendly gym.
 * You might not need to change the entire environment, try doing your drills in a different part of the gym or try brining the athlete in at a different time of day.